cmonty/reading-list/readme.md

 ## Books

+**Programming Ruby 1.9** by Dave Thomas

+> In progress. _2011_

 **Pragmatic Thinking and Learning: Refactor Your Wetware** by Andy Hunt

-> In progress. _2011_
+> Excellent book if you're ramping up your didication to learning.
+Andy goes over some awesome techniques (like the Mind Map) and explains how to get the most out a learning experience.
+Opened my eyes to the Dreyfus Model and where I'm at on my journey and what I need to do to get there.
+Key point to remember: R-mode to L-mode flow. _2011_

 **Apprenticeship Patterns** by Dave Hoover and Adewale Oshineye